LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 ### Dev Leveling Guides—aka Engineering Ladders
 It’s hard to get these right.
 Just b/c they work for one org doesn’t mean they’ll work for yours.

-- [On Being A Senior Engineer](http://www.kitchensoap.com/2012/10/25/on-being-a-senior-engineer/) -
+- [On Being a Senior Engineer](http://www.kitchensoap.com/2012/10/25/on-being-a-senior-engineer/) -
   by John Allspaw.
 Focusing on attributing "Senior" to "Mature".
 Covers aspects of being social.
 Mature engineers are at least aware of their ego, able to